Portuguese settlement in Chittagong: Established trading base

 In 1528, the Sultan of Bengal permitted the Portuguese to establish factories and customs houses in the Port of Chittagong.
 A fort and naval base was established in Firingi Bandar.
 The settlement grew into the most prominent Eurasian port on the Bay of Bengal during the Age of Discovery.
 The cartaz system was introduced and required all ships in the area to purchase naval trading licenses from the Portuguese.
 In 1590, the Portuguese conquered the nearby islands of Sandwip under the leadership of António de Sousa Godinho.
 In 1602, the Sandwip island of Chittagong was conquered by the Portuguese from Kedar Rai of Sripur.

 Portuguese pirates, named Gonçalves and Carvalho, ruled the island of Sandwip for several years.
 Each year about 300 salt loaded ships sailed for Liverpool from Sandwip.
 Sandwip was very famous for its ship-building and salt industries at that time.
 In 1616, after the arrival of Delwar Khan, a high-ranking Mughal naval officer, the Portuguese pirates were driven away from Sandwip and Delwar Khan ruled the island independently for about 50 years.

 The harbour of Chittagong became the most important port to the Portuguese because of its location, navigational facilities and safe anchorage.
 The port is very close to the mouth of the Meghna which was the principal route to the Royal capital of Gouda.

 Evidently the Portuguese found Chittagong a congenial place to live.
 By the end of the sixteenth century, the Chittagong port had emerged as a thriving port, which attracted both unofficial Portuguese trade and settlement.
 According to a 1567 note of Caesar Federeci, every year thirty or thirty five ships, great and small, anchored in Chittagong port.
 In 1598 there lived about 2,500 Portuguese and Eurasians in Chittagong and Arakan.

 The increased commercial presence included bureaucrats, merchants, missionaries, soldiers, adventurers, sailors and pirates.
 The enclave had a highly laissez-faire administration led by traders.
 Slave trade and piracy flourished.
 Major traded products included fine silk, cotton muslin textiles, bullion, spices, rice, timber, salt and gunpowder.

-A painting indicating the battle between the Arakanese and the Mughals in Karnaphuli River in 1666 in which, the Mughal received help from the Portuguese.

 The Roman Catholic Church was established in Bengal during Portuguese rule in Chittagong.
 The port city was the seat of the first Vicar Apostolic of Bengal.
 The Portuguese also encouraged intermarriage with the local population.

 In 1615, the Portuguese Navy defeated an Arakanese-Dutch VOC fleet near the port city.